-As vice president for Administration and Finance/Treasurer, Andrew Dorantes oversees the college's Business Affairs.
-This includes the areas of finance, budget, audit, investment/endowment, Human Resources, Facilities and Maintenance, payroll, student accounts, emergency preparedness, Dining Services, and the mailroom.
+As vice president for Administration and Finance/Treasurer, Andrew Dorantes oversees the College’s Office of Business Affairs.
+This includes the areas of finance, budget, audit, investment/endowment, human Resources, facilities and maintenance, payroll, student accounts, emergency preparedness, dining services, and the mailroom.

-Before joining HMC in 2003, Dorantes spent 14 years in public accounting.
+Before joining Harvey Mudd College in 2003, Dorantes spent 14 years in public accounting.
 He was most recently a partner and consultant for a national firm that provides auditing, accounting, tax and advisory services to colleges, universities and other non-profit organizations.
 Prior to that, Andrew was employed in the City of Fullerton’s finance department, where he worked in the budget, general accounting, purchasing and risk management divisions.

 From 2000–2006 Dorantes also held an adjunct faculty position at Azusa Pacific University in Azusa, CA., and has taught auditing principles that equip students with the skills necessary for a career in public accounting and successful completion of the certified public accounting exam.

-Dorantes holds a Bachelor of Science degree and a master’s degree, both in business administration, from California State Polytechnic University, Pomona.
-He is currently a doctoral candidate at Claremont Graduate University’s School of Educational Studies.
+Dorantes holds a bachelor of science degree in accounting and a master’s degree in business administration, from California State Polytechnic University, Pomona.
+He received his PhD (2014) from Claremont Graduate University, School of Educational Studies.
+His dissertation was on Financial Crises Management in Higher Education: How Private Colleges and Universities Responded to the 2007-2009 Financial Crises (The Great Recession).
 Dorantes has been a certified public accountant (CPA) in California since 1993 and is in the process of becoming certified by the Association of Fraud Examiners as a certified fraud examiner.